winstonjay/digitalcitizens/_posts/2018-04-12-data-politics-and-democracy-part-2.md

 The intuitions behind word embeddings depend on the [distributional hypothesis]( https://en.wikipedia.org/wiki/Distributional_semantics#Distributional_Hypothesis), which implies that semantically similar words occur in similar contexts.
 As J.R.
 Firth summarises *’you shall know word by the company it keeps’* (1957; cited in Jurafsky, D. and James, M. 2009. p692).

 Though definition of what constitutes a context can vary, in this article it will be employed in two distinct ways.
 One will assume context is created by a window of neighbouring words, for instance 2 either side.
 This will be used to build a neural model.
-The other will assume all words within a Tweet have a shared context and shall be used to measure co-occurrence in a count based manor.
+The other will assume all words within a Tweet have a shared context and shall be used to measure co-occurrence in a count based manner.

 **Count based methods**